amoryg/amoryg.github.io/index.md

         DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm
     </IfModule>

-### Restart apache for changes to take effect.
+Restart apache for changes to take effect.

     sudo systemctl restart apache2

+If you have UFW enabled, you'll need to allow Apache traffic through the firewall.

+    sudo ufw allow in "Apache Full"

 ### MySQL

-Change the root password for MySQL.
+To configure MySQL run the installation script that comes preinstalled with MySQL.

+Make sure you create a secure root password for MySQL and make sure you don't lose it.

-    sudo mysql_secure_installation -y
+    sudo mysql_secure_installation

+Press Y for the rest of the questions to finish installing MySQL.

+You can use the password to login to MySQL as root by changing the authentication method from auth_socket to mysql_native_password.

     sudo mysql

     SELECT user,authentication_string,plugin,host FROM mysql.user;

+Replace password in the next command with a secure root password for MySQL and make sure you don't lose it.

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

+Refresh the table..

     FLUSH PRIVILEGES;

+You can now verify the root password has been changed:

     SELECT user,authentication_string,plugin,host FROM mysql.user;

+And we're done.

     exit

+### PHP

-### Next we're going to configure Git
+### Git

     git config --global user.name "Your Name"